 Recreation Access Program

-Recreation Access (RecAccess) is a funding program offered by the Municipality of East Hants designed to reduce financial barriers for adults, youth and children who wish to enroll in municipal recreation programs/services.
+East Hants Municipal Council has a Recreation Access Policy (RecAccess) designed to increase opportunities and reduce barriers to participation for all individuals who wish to enroll in recreational programming offered by the Parks, Recreation and Culture Department.
 The program came as a result of a policy passed by Council in 2020.

-Each member of the qualified applicant’s household will be eligible for a 75% discount on up to four registered recreation programs per year and 10 single entry passes to the East Hants Aquatic Centre.
+Each member of the qualified applicant’s household will be eligible for a 75% discounted fee on up to four registered recreation programs per year and 10 single entry passes to the East Hants Aquatic Centre.

 Deadline: Ongoing.
 Applicants must reapply on an annual basis.

 - All residents of East Hants (any age), new immigrants and refugees (resided in Canada for less than a year and not filed a tax return) whose total household taxable income is equal or lesser to the amounts in the following table: